rotty/lexpr-rs/lexpr/README.md

 syntax, with some extensions, and Emacs Lisp.
 The following features, common across dialects, are not yet implemented:

-- Comments.
-These are not high-priority, as the primary use-case for `lexpr` is for data exchange between Lisp and Rust programs.
 - Syntactic shorthands for `quote`, `quasiquote`, `unquote` and `unquote-splicing`.
 Again, these are not usually important when using S-expressions as a data exchange format.